Skimmeroni/Appunti/Statistica4AI/Introduction/Probability.typ

 probability, that is to say how one intends the link between the mathematical treatment of probability and the physical world.
 This quest is just as philosophical as mathematical.

+The oldest definition of probability, also called *classical probability*, states that the probability of an event $A$ is the ratio of the number of favorable events and the entire number of outcomes, assuming all outcomes are equally likely.

+Said definition is considered outdated mainly for two reasons.
+On the one hand, the definition lies on a circular argument, since it presupposes the notion of "equally likely outcomes".
+On the other hand, an event does not necessarely have many outcomes all of them equally likely.

 One possible and often invoked interpretation of probability is the *objective* interpretation, also called *frequentist* interpretation.